 Also, keep in mind that pickpockets do have a thing for tourists.
 Keep your wallet in your front pockets.
 There will be times when people are all crowded so close a pick-pocket could slip in and out with absolutely no detection.

 Another very popular mode of travel for locals and tourists alike is bus.
 Buses tend to all connect through Florence but make stops all throughout Tuscany.
 Buses are the same as trains in the fact that tickets must be stamped, pickpockets abound and you need to be aware of schedules and routes beforehand.

-Travel with Private Transportation:
+Travel By Private Transportation

-Travel By Rental Car
+By Rental Car:

 Travelling By Rental Car is another option for those who prefer to be more independent.
 Keep in mind when renting a car in Tuscany there are many windy country roads that are not familiar to you.
 Green and blue signs designate 1 and 2 lane roads.
 Green is 1, blue is 2; and all roads are toll roads – meaning you must pay a fee for their upkeep.
 Also, keep in mind that service stations in Italy never close.
 They are self-serve when no one is there to assist.

 Another helpful hint when travelling by car that there are emergency telephones every few feet to allow you to reach out for assistance and if you should happen to break down while on the road.
 Keep in mind that you must don your safety vest and set out for the nearest telephone to call for help.
 Private towing is not allowed, so you must contact the emergency services team for assistance.

 By Bike, Helicopter Yacht or other private vehicles:

 If you are looking for even more options, travel by bike, yacht and even helicopter are available.
 Helicopter tours take you through the wine country with stops along the way.